Your Personalized Safety Planning Guide

 If your abuser may see this page, use the QUICK EXIT button at the top right of your screen immediately.
 This page is for planning, not for immediate emergencies.

-A safety plan is a personalized, practical plan that helps you prepare for a crisis, reduce risk, and secure your long-term independence. **You are in control** of every step.
+A safety plan helps you prepare for a crisis, reduce risk, and protect your long-term independence.
+You are in control of every step.

 Step 1: Digital & Communication Safety